lukagajic1/1800_202610_DTC06/README.md

 ## Contributors
+- **Bill** - BCIT CST first term student with no prior experience attempting first project.
+Has an interest in the outdoors and food.
 - **Luka Gajic** - BCIT CST Student in comp 1800.
 - **Oliver Wright** - BCIT CST Student with a perfectly normally sized dice collection.
 Fun fact: Types at 110 wpm average.